 Your gut or digestive system is actually a complex set of organs.
 The main organs of your gut and their function are:

 Mouth: Here’s where digestion starts.
 Your mouth and teeth break down food into manageable pieces.
 Saliva mixes with these pieces to break them down further so that your body can absorb and use them.

-Small intestine: The first part of small intestine continues the process of breaking down food groups, protein fat and carbohydrates into amino acids, sugars and fatty acid, which then are absorbed into your blood stream.
+Small intestine: The first part of the small intestine continues the process of breaking down food groups, protein fat, and carbohydrates into amino acids, sugars, and fatty acids, which then are absorbed into your bloodstream.

 Large intestine or colon: The large intestine salvages the unabsorbed material from the small intestine and processes the waste (mostly food debris and bacteria) to pass through your system for elimination.

 Along the way, your digestive system gets help from the pancreas, liver, and gall bladder.
 Enzymes released by the pancreas helps break down protein, fat, and carbohydrates.
 The pancreas also is the source of insulin.
 The liver filters blood it receives from the gut, filters it, removes toxins, metabolizes drugs, stores nutrients, and synthesizes proteins for various purposes.
 The gall bladder stores and concentrates bile, and after a meal, squeezes it into the small intestine, where it helps to digest fat.